jlianeris/gsis-wsnp-php/README.md

 [http://www.appnoesis.com/gsis/wsnp/json/entities/094422282](http://www.appnoesis.com/gsis/wsnp/json/entities/094422282)

-by replacing 094422282 with the VAT Number of the legal entity you are interested in.
+having replaced 094422282 with the VAT Number of the legal entity you are interested in.
+The result is returned in escaped Unicode.

 ## License